Jump to Section

 What Is a Lien?

 A lien is a legal claim or legal right against an asset such as property.
 Liens are typically used as collateral to satisfy a debt.
+A lien can also be used to secure a legal claim or right, such as a mechanic's lien or a tax lien.
 This action provides security by giving an organization or individual the right to take possession of an asset or to take legal action to satisfy obligations or debts.
 A lien acts as a guarantee of an obligation, such as repaying a loan.
 A person or organization that files a lien is known as a lienholder.

 A lien can be established by a creditor or a legal judgment.
+A lien can also be established by a contractual agreement, such as a mortgage or a car loan.
 If the obligation isn't satisfied, a creditor may have the ability to seize the asset that is the subject of the lien.
+Depending on the type of lien and the laws of the jurisdiction, a creditor may need to go through a legal process, such as foreclosure or repossession, to seize the asset.

 Types of Liens